niks3089/tech-blog/content/posts/token-history-problem-statement.md

 showTableOfContents: true
 ---

-# Problem Statement: Token Transfer History Indexer for Wallets
+# Problem Statement: Token Transfer History Indexer

 ### Background
 Retrieving transaction history for a specific wallet or multiple wallets on the Solana blockchain, especially for token transfers, currently requires multiple RPC calls and complicated filtering.
 This process is slow and inefficient, making it challenging to quickly access and filter token transfer data.
 There is a clear need for a streamlined and optimized method to retrieve token transfer history.